radiantearth/stac-api-spec/ogcapi-features/README.md

 with the resource endpoint `GET /collections/{collectionId}/items`.
 This endpoint should be exposed via a link in the individual collection's endpoint with `rel=items`, as shown in the [Example Landing Page diagram](../overview.md#example-landing-page).
 Note that this relation is `items`, which is distinct from the `item` relation defined in STAC for linking to a single Item.
+The part of the API implementing OAFeat will usually not use
-Most APIs will not use `item` relations directly, but instead rely on the collection resource linking to a paginated endpoint returning items through a link relation `items`, e.g., `/collections/{collectionId}` has a link with relation `items` linking
+`item` relations directly, but instead rely on the collection resource linking to a paginated endpoint returning items through a link relation `items`, e.g., `/collections/{collectionId}` has a link with relation `items` linking